 If the methods above do not seem to be working with your dog, you may have stumbled upon the second misunderstanding about socialization:

 2. Socialization is not the same as behavior modification.
 If your dog is having a hard time getting comfortable around specific groups of people (men, children, people with hats, etc) or environments (on a walk, in a car, on the leash, etc), you do need to help him.
 But the solution may not be socialization (and if you are going to try socialization, please refer back to #1…mere exposure is not socialization).
+You may need the assistance of a positive, force-free dog trainer!

 I hope everyone will get out and socialize their dog.
 Follow the basic rules about socialization and be mindful of the two misunderstandings about socialization in order to set yourself up for success.